simaoneves/chess_openings/README.md

 - ~~Get all openings~~
 - ~~Get all openings that start with some determined moves~~
 - ~~Get PGN string from an opening~~
+- Raise error if no opening found (search all with moves)
+- "Get all openings that start with some determined moves" is returning more openings that is suposed to, i think it ignores the last move

 ## Features:
 - Get opening from PGN file